Dan Coats: U.S. Senate (1988–1998; 2011–2016)

 When Quayle resigned from the Senate after being elected Vice President of the United States in 1988, Coats, who had just been elected to a fifth term in the House, was appointed to Quayle's former seat.
 He subsequently won a special election in 1990 for the balance of Quayle's second term, and was elected to a full term in 1992.
 Coats declined to run for a second full term in 1998.
 He served in the Senate until January 1999, at which time he was succeeded by Evan Bayh.

-Coats announced on February 3, 2010, he would run for his old Senate seat; and on February 16, 2010, Bayh announced his intention to retire.
-Coats went on to win the seat.
-In March 2015, he announced that he would not run for reelection in 2016.
-He served on the United States Senate Select Committee on Intelligence.

 On February 10, 2010, Coats confirmed that he would return to Indiana to run for the seat held by incumbent Evan Bayh in the 2010 United States Senate election.
 Bayh had made no previous announcements and was fully expected to run for another term, but after Coats announced his candidacy, Bayh announced his retirement on February 15, 2010.
-On May 4, 2010, Coats won the Republican primary over State Senator Marlin Stutzman and former U.S. Representative John Hostettler.
+On May 4, 2010, Coats won the Republican primary over State Senator Marlin Stutzman and former U.S. Representative John Hostettler..
+He served on the United States Senate Select Committee on Intelligence.

 Coats defeated Democratic U.S. Representative Brad Ellsworth by a 15-point margin to return to the Senate.
 Coats became the senior senator from Indiana after Richard Lugar lost a challenge in the 2012 Republican primary election and subsequently was not re-elected to the Senate in 2012.
 Coats served the remainder of his term with Democrat Joe Donnelly.

-Counselor (1998–2001)
+Private sector (1998–2001)

 Coats worked as special counsel member in the firm Verner, Liipfert, Bernhard, McPherson and Hand in 2000 and 2001.
 In 2001, Coats was reportedly one of George W. Bush's top choices to be secretary of defense, a job eventually given to Donald Rumsfeld who had previously held the post under President Gerald Ford.